sait-wbdv/assessments/cpnt262/assignment-2/README.md

 - Photo credit information can be displayed once on the page if it is the same for all images (but still must be included in the image objects)

 ### 3. Setup and Deployment: 2 points
+- Images
   - Images must be locally hosted with your project.
   - Image resolution should be appropriate for the final display size in the viewport.
-- The gallery must be responsive.
+  - The gallery must be responsive and accessible.
+- Javascript
   - Javascript must be linked in the `head` of the document and located in a dedicated `js` directory.
 Optional:
   - Javascript must use _strict_ mode.
   - There must be no JS errors or warnings (except for favicon).
+- CSS
   - CSS must be linked as an external stylesheet in the `head` of the document and located in a dedicated `css` directory.
   - While the goal of this assignment is not design, points will be deducted for accessibility/usability issues.

 ### 4. Documentation and Code Quality: 2 Points
 1. Include a `README.md` in your project that contains the following information:
     - Course title;
     - Author name;
     - Links to:
       - GH repo;
       - GH Pages site
-  - Some context on the toggle feature (and maybe give him hints on where to look for the requirements above).
+    - Some context/hints on where to look for the requirements above.
     - Attributions for any code or assets that are not your own.
 2. Use best practices with [file/directory names](https://sait-wbdv.github.io/winter-2021/cheatsheets/naming-conventions/), commenting and indentation:
     - 2 spaces per indent.
     - CamelCase naming conventions followed.
     - Statements ended with semi-colons.
     - Code is well-commented.
     - See [JavaScript Style Guide](https://www.w3schools.com/js/js_conventions.asp) for full list.

 ---